-College and/or graduate students
+- College and/or graduate students

+- Independent researchers

-• Press
+- Press

-Staff from other theatre companies

-University faculty

-• Other

-10. Where are the records stored?

-In boxes under the stage/in the back of closets/anywhere we can find space

-In space specifically designated for the records

-In off-site storage

-11. If you don't keep records, why? (check all that apply)

-No space

-No time

-No interest

-Please elaborate

-12. Does your company already have an archival relationship with a library or repository? •

-13. Within the next five years, will your company be moving or celebrating a significant anniversary?

-• Yes

-• No

-14. Which company leaders support the dedication of time and resources to an archival program?

-Artistic director

-Managing director

-Board chairperson

-• Other:

-15. Which four-week period is ideal for the Program to take place at your theatre?

-•

-16. Please add any comments about the general idea of creating and maintaining an archive of your theatre's legacy.

-•
+• Other 10.
+Where are the records stored?
+In boxes under the stage/in the back of closets/anywhere we can find space In space specifically designated for the records In off-site storage 11.
+If you don't keep records, why? (check all that apply) • No space • No time • No interest • Please elaborate Does your company already have an archival relationship with a library or repository? • Within the next five years, will your company be moving or celebrating a significant anniversary?YesNo 14.
+Which company leaders support the dedication of time and resources to an archival program? • Artistic director • Managing director • Board chairperson • Other: 15.
+Which four-week period is ideal for the Program to take place at your theatre? • 16.
+Please add any comments about the general idea of creating and maintaining an archive of your theatre's legacy. •